 3.12.9.1 Surface discontinuities, which impair propellers performance, shall be repaired by mechanical methods, e.g. by grinding, chipping and milling.
+Complete elimination of the defective material shall be verified by liquid penetrant testing or magnetic particle testing.
 The use of welding to repair defects is allowed only in justified cases to be agreed with the Register representative.